Ballistic Stretching Is Best Performed

 Common Mistakes or Misunderstandings

 One common misconception about ballistic stretching is that it is suitable for everyone.
-In reality, it is a high-intensity technique that requires a good level of fitness and flexibility.
+In practice, in reality, it is a high-intensity technique that requires a good level of fitness and flexibility.
 Beginners or those with limited flexibility should start with static stretching or dynamic stretching techniques that are less intense.

 Another mistake is performing ballistic stretching without a proper warm-up.
 Cold muscles are more prone to injury, so it’s essential to warm up before engaging in any stretching routine, especially ballistic stretching.